ekmixon/congress-maps/README.md

 Follow the steps below to create a web map of United States congressional districts from Census Bureau data using Mapbox.
 You can also use this to create a lat/lng-to-congressional district API.

-These instructions create maps for the 115th Congress using district boundaries as of the 2016 election.
-(These differed from the 2010 Census boundaries because of court-ordered redistricting in three states in early 2016.)
+These instructions create maps for the 116th Congress using district boundaries as of the 2018 elections.
+(These differed from the 115th Congress boundaries because of court-ordered redistricting in Pennsylvania in 2018.)

 You will need an account on Mapbox.com.
 Then follow the commands below from the Mac OS X or Ubuntu terminal.